Mango Sticky Rice

 Storage Suggestions

-Store the rice and coconut milk sauce in different containers for about 4-7 days in the refrigerator.
+Store the rice and coconut milk sauce separately in the refrigerator for 4-7 days.

 Mango Sticky Rice Recipe